radio-aktywne/gecko/docs/docs/02-Usage.md

 protocol.

-As the audio codec and container, you should use [`Opus`](https://opus-codec.org) and [`Ogg`](https://www.xiph.org/ogg) respectively.
+As the audio codec and container, by default you should use [`Opus`](https://opus-codec.org) and [`Ogg`](https://www.xiph.org/ogg) respectively.
 They are free and open source, focused on quality and efficiency, and support embedding metadata into the stream.

-Remember to pass the token you received in the previous step to authenticate with the stream.
+Remember to use the token and port you received in the previous step to connect to the stream.

 For example, you can use [`Liquidsoap`](https://www.liquidsoap.info) for that: